pkcoff/OFI-BGQ-BuildEnv/README.md

 job log for the actual runjob command that was executed, if you see a --corner / --shape parameter specified or the RUNJOB_CORNER / RUNJOB_SHAPE environment variable set then you are running as a subblock.
 One workaround is to run in some sort of script mode where you can specify the runjob command directly, omitting the corner and shape.
+The ofi auto-progress mode only works at 16 ppn and lower due to the need for the pthread and issues running at 32 ppn, furthermore performance is more likely detrimental vs manual at 32ppn.
+If your app uses MPIX routines these are based on PAMI and will fail.
+Contact Paul Coffman at pcoffman@anl.gov and you will be provided alternative code that uses the SPI layer directly instead.